ReactiveX/RxGo/README.md

 ### Filtering Observables

 - [Debounce](doc/debounce.md) — only emit an item from an Observable if a particular timespan has passed without it emitting another item
-- [Distinct](doc/distinct.md)/[DistinctUntilChanged](doc/distinctuntilchanged.md) — suppress duplicate items emitted by an Observable
-- [ElementAt](doc/element-at.md) — emit only item n emitted by an Observable
-- [Filter](doc/filter.md) — emit only those items from an Observable that pass a predicate test
-- [Find](doc/find.md) — emit the first item passing a predicate, then complete
-- [First](doc/first.md) — emit only the first item or the first item that meets a condition from an Observable
-- [IgnoreElements](doc/ignoreelements.md) — do not emit any items from an Observable but mirror its termination notification
-- [Last](doc/last.md) — emit only the last item emitted by an Observable
 - [Sample](doc/sample.md) — emit the most recent item emitted by an Observable within periodic time intervals
 - [Skip](doc/skip.md) — suppress the first n items emitted by an Observable
 - [SkipLast](doc/skiplast.md) — suppress the last n items emitted by an Observable